Review | Tom Sietsema’s 7 favorite places to eat right now

 Mariscos 1133

-The latest draw from siblings Alfredo and Jessica Solis contains everything we want from a neighborhood restaurant: service that treats diners like investors, a long menu that highlights seafood but takes other flavors into account, a cozy dining room dressed with pandemic-friendly booths and prices that encourage frequent visits.
+The latest draw from siblings Alfredo and Jessica Solis contains everything we want from a neighborhood restaurant: service that treats diners like investors, a long menu that highlights seafood but takes other flavors into account, a cozy dining room dressed with pandemic-friendly booths, and prices that encourage frequent visits.

 The list of appetizers alone runs to nearly 20 dishes.
-The stars include a trio of hand-made blue corn tortillas piled with marinated tuna, shaved red onion and avocado and lashed with a creamy citrus emulsion.
+The stars include a trio of handmade blue corn tortillas piled with marinated tuna, shaved red onion and avocado and lashed with a creamy citrus emulsion.
 “Let the party begin!” the colorful first course seems to say, and its accents support.
 Shrimp threaded on sugarcane skewers arrives with a smoky pineapple relish and a scoop of rice made fragrant with fresh coconut; whole scored flounder — fish enough for two — benefits from a marinade of garlic, lime juice and onions and a swim through flour seasoned with paprika before it hits the fryer.

-The chefs wanted everyone to feel welcome, says Alfredo Solis.
+The chefs wanted everyone to feel welcome, Alfredo Solis says.
 Plus, “my sister likes meat and chicken.”
-So the main courses include juicy skirt steak served with a neat stack of crisp yuca , stinging chimichurri and a choice of beans (go for charro beans swollen with the flavor of their porky broth).
+So the main courses include juicy skirt steak served with a neat stack of crisp yuca, stinging chimichurri and a choice of beans (go for charro beans swollen with the flavor of their porky broth).
 Jerk chicken might not register precisely Jamaican — there’s loads of cilantro in this version — but it definitely passes the deliciousness test.
 Birria tacos are packed with beef braised with chiles and not a little cinnamon.
 You decide how to use the customary hot consommé — as a dip or a sip.

 No part of the experience gets overlooked.
 Almost two dozen wines are offered by the glass, and the cocktails, like the cooking, consider the expanse of Latin America.
 Toasts can be made with pisco sours, caipirinhas, pina coladas and more.